sparrow-chik-chrk/investigation-board-fix/README.md

 A Foundry VTT module that lets everyone create, edit, and move sticky and photo notes on the scene.

-## Installation

-To install this module, in Foundry VTT go to the Add-on Modules tab:

-Search in the top bar for "investigation board" and click Install

-OR

-Click Install Module

-Paste the following manifest URL into the bottom Manifest URL field: https://raw.githubusercontent.com/mordachai/investigation-board/main/module.json

-After that go to your world and enable the module in your Game Settings under Manage Modules

 ## How to Use

 ![image](https://github.com/user-attachments/assets/c922e8d5-b168-4155-a5e3-229c06a54aa0)